-CDC Local Plan 7.9 observes that "...parts of the Plan area are considered to be unsuitable for large scale housing development.
+Chichester Local Plan 7.9 observes that "...parts of the Plan area are considered to be unsuitable for large scale housing development.
 The Manhood Peninsula, which includes the settlement hubs of Selsey and East Wittering/Bracklesham, is severely constrained by environmental designations and flood risk areas.
 It also suffers from poor road accessibility and a relative lack of local services and employment opportunities.
 These problems are exacerbated in the summer months when the population can double."

-Conformity Refs: NPPF paras 14, 19 115, 116; CDC Local Plan 7.7, 7.9, 7.13, 7.25 & Policies 2 & 5; Planning Practice Guidance Methodology Stage 2 Paragraph: 019 Reference ID: 3-019-20140306; CDC Settlement Capacity Profiles 2013 & SHLAA 2013; Birdham Neighbourhood Survey 2013
+Conformity Refs: NPPF paras 14, 19 115, 116; Chichester Local Plan 7.7, 7.9, 7.13, 7.25 & Policies 2 & 5; Planning Practice Guidance Methodology Stage 2 Paragraph: 019 Reference ID: 3-019-20140306; CDC Settlement Capacity Profiles 2013 & SHLAA 2013; Birdham Neighbourhood Survey 2013

-Policy 13 - Settlement Policy Area
+Policy 13 - Settlement Boundary

-The Settlement Policy Area (SPA) for Birdham has been reviewed and the revised boundary is shown on the map below.
+The Settlement Boundary Area (SBA) for Birdham has been reviewed and the revised boundary is shown on the map below.

-Within the SPA, development that complies with other policies in this plan will be permitted.
+Within the SBA, development that complies with other policies in this plan will be permitted.

-Outside of the SPA, development will only be permitted where it complies with Policy 15 of the Plan.
+Outside of the SBA, development will only be permitted where it complies with policy 15 of this Plan and policy 45 in the emerging Chichester Local Plan or any future version of that policy.

-Birdham Settlement Policy Area revised boundary in red
+Birdham Settlement Boundary Area

-A visual and desk top study of Birdham in its setting was undertaken as part of the SPA review.
-This has resulted in the SPA being extended to include two areas of land to the south of the village, and outside of the AONB.
-Both the new sites to be included within the extended SPA were identified by residents as suitable housing sites in the Birdham NP questionnaire.
-These sites both have at least one contiguous boundary with the existing SPA while their non-contiguous boundaries mark a distinct break between the residential built-up area of the settlement and the agricultural and horticultural sites that border Birdham (See Appendices and revised SPA Map).
+A visual and desk top study of Birdham in its setting was undertaken as part of the SBA review.
+This has resulted in the SBA being extended to include two areas of land to the south of the village, and outside of the AONB.
+Both the new sites to be included within the extended SBA were identified by residents as suitable housing sites in the Birdham NP questionnaire.
+These sites both have at least one contiguous boundary with the existing SBA while their non-contiguous boundaries mark a distinct break between the residential built-up area of the settlement and the agricultural and horticultural sites that border Birdham (See Appendices and revised SBA Map).

 Conformity Refs: NPPF, Chichester Local Plan 2014-202, Towards ICZM, Chichester Harbour Conservancy Management Plan 2014-19.
-Birdham Neighbourhood Questionnaire 2013, Manhood Peninsula Destination Management Plan 2011-2015, Birdham Business Questionnaire, Conservation Area Character Appraisal and Management Plan for Somerley Conservation Area - Approved 7 May 2013.
+Birdham Neighbourhood Questionnaire 2013, Manhood

+Peninsula Destination Management Plan 2011-2015, Birdham Business Questionnaire, Conservation Area Character Appraisal and Management Plan for Somerley Conservation Area - Approved 7 May 2013.
 Google Maps, Google Earth.
 Chichester Local Plan: Key Policies Settlement Boundary Review December 2013.